DomaCom is working with KSI Investments to bring another Badgerys Creek Land banking Crowdfunding campaign to you.

 The settlement costs set out below are only incurred and payable if the Sub-Fund is created and the property acquired.

 If the Sub-Fund is established, these costs will be deducted from the Sub-Fund and only those investors that accept the SPDS will incur the onboarding costs – Campaign, Acquisition and Settlement costs.

 The following costs will be incurred, whether or not the property is purchased.

 Below is an estimate of the following Settlement costs if the purchase is successful and a Sub-Fund is created.
 These costs will only be incurred if the Property is purchased and will be paid from the capital raised on the acceptance of the SPDS.

 Based on information carried out by KSI Investments Analysed data of properties traded in the suburbs of South West Growth Centre (SWGC) & North West Growth Centre (NWGC) across 14 suburbs, Transactions between 1985 – 2018, Size: 9,999m2 – 29,999m2 and Data sourced from RP Data core Logic.

 13%: Land prices grow with the average rate noted between 1985 – 2005 in the NWGC and SWGC when land was still zoned rural.
 The price growth in this period was the natural increase in land values as rezoning to residential only impacted prices from 2006.

-23%: Prices continue to grow with the average rate of 2012 – 2017 noted in the NWGC to account for the impact of the rezoning to residential and general development of the area.
-Given the similarities between the NWGC and the SWGC both being priority growth areas of Greater Sydney, it is reasonable to use historical data from the NWGC as benchmark for forecasting prices in the SWGC.
+23%: Prices continue to grow with the average rate of 2012 – 2017 noted in the NWGC to account for the impact of the rezoning to the residential and general development of the area.
+Given the similarities between the NWGC and the SWGC both being priority growth areas of Greater Sydney, it is reasonable to use historical data from the NWGC as a benchmark for forecasting prices in the SWGC.

 It should be noted that while historical performance provides a guide it does not necessarily mean that future performance will be the same as it has been historically.